tiipotto/trivial_log/README.md

 # Trivial
-This is intended to be a no-bloat implementation for [log](https://github.com/rust-lang/log) that still provides most basic features out of the box and good flexibility for more advanced use cases.
+This is intended to be a no-bloat implementation for [log](https://github.com/rust-lang/log).
+It includes simple defaults while still providing good flexibility for more advanced use cases.

 # Motivation
+The original motivation was logging while running valgrind tests that treat "possibly leaked" as errors.
-Unlike many other implementations, this crate intends to have no possible memory leaks (even 'static) making is suitable for running valgrind tests that treat "possibly leaked" as errors.
+Unlike many other implementations, this crate intends to have no possible memory leaks (even 'static).
-This was the primary motivation when making this library
+All examples should have `All heap blocks were freed -- no leaks are possible`.

 # Examples